 In the third quarter of 2001, as a result of deterioration in the credit quality of the Raptor SPEs caused by the decline in Enron and NPW’s stock price, the increase in Raptor’s exposure under derivative contracts with Enron and the increasing dilutive effect on Enron’s earnings per share calculation, Enron acquired LJM2’s equity in the SPEs for $35 million and terminated the entities.

-Enron recognized pre-tax earnings (losses) relating to risk management activities of $119 million, $518 million and ($166) million in 1999, 2000 and 2001, respectively, including the effect of a $711 million pre-tax charge recognized in 2001, related to the decline in credit quality and ultimate termination of the Raptor SPEs.
+Enron recognized pre-tax earnings (losses) (as restated) relating to risk management activities of none, $532 million and ($166) million in 1999, 2000 and 2001, respectively, including the effect of a $711 million pre-tax charge recognized in 2001, related to the decline in credit quality and ultimate termination of the Raptor SPEs.
 During 2000 and the nine months ended September 30, 2001, the Raptor SPEs hedged losses of $501 million and $453 million, respectively.
 The Rhythms SPE was used to hedge Enron’s exposure arising from an investment in the stock of Rhythms NetConnections, Inc. However, it was subsequently determined that it did not meet the criteria to qualify as an adequately capitalized unconsolidated SPE.
 See Note 3 for a discussion of the restatements related to the Rhythms SPE.

 In total, LJM1 and LJM2 invested $191 million and received $319 million (an estimated $95 million of which is non-cash value from the receipt of 3.6 million shares of Enron restricted stock) related to their investments in these five SPEs.

 Call Option.
 In May 2000, Enron purchased a call option from LJM2 on two gas turbines at the same time that LJM2 contracted to purchase the gas turbines from the manufacturer.
 Enron paid LJM2 $1.2 million for this right during a seven-month period in 2000.
-The call option gave Enron the right to acquire these turbines from LJM2 at LJM2’s cost, which was $11.3 million.
+The call option gave Enron the right to acquire these turbines from LJM2 at negotiated fair market value, which was $11.3 million.
 The call option was subsequently assigned from Enron to an Enron-sponsored SPE capitalized by a third-party financial institution.
 In December 2000, the call option was exercised by the SPE, which acquired the turbines from LJM2 at cost.

 Transactions with LJM and Other Entities.
 Enron sold its contractual right to acquire a gas turbine to a utility for $15.8 million in July 2000.
 Enron recognized a pre-tax gain of $3.5 million on the transaction.
 At the same time, the utility entered into a put option agreement with LJM2 relating to the turbine under which the utility paid LJM2 $3.5 million.
 Subsequently, upon the execution of an engineering, procurement and construction contract with a wholly-owned subsidiary of Enron, the utility assigned the contractual right to acquire the gas turbine to that subsidiary.